michellehwin/michellehwin/README.md

 ### Hi, I'm Michelle 👋🏼

 I'm a computer science and business student at The University of Texas at Austin.
 I'm currently interested in exploring career opportunities in software engineering and data science.
-I'm particularly drawn to industries such as sports, clean energy, and transportation where technology can make a significant impact.
-Outside of school, I love to play and watch sports and sew.
-Feel free to reach out at michellehwin@gmail.com!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=michellehwin)](https://github.com/anuraghazra/github-readme-stats)